 How does it work?

-The first step to becoming an apprentice or trainee is to find a career path that suits you, information is available of the Jobs & Skills Website https://www.jobsandskills.wa.gov.au/training/apprenticeships-and-traineeships
+The first step to becoming an apprentice or trainee is to find a career path that suits you, information is available on the Jobs & Skills website https://www.jobsandskills.wa.gov.au/training/apprenticeships-and-traineeships

-Talk to an Australian Apprenticeship Support Network (AASN) provider who may be able to assist you to find an apprenticeship, or, alternatively you can go out an find an employer yourself through job adverts or contacting employers yourself.
-Once you’ve found an apprenticeship of traineeship opportunity with an employer, they can contact an AASN provider to get things started.
+Talk to an Australian Apprenticeship Support Network (AASN) provider who may be able to assist you to find an apprenticeship.
+Alternatively you can find an employer through job adverts or by contacting employers yourself.
+Once you’ve found an apprenticeship or traineeship opportunity with an employer, they can contact an AASN provider to get things started.

 In order to comply with COVID-19 Government directed social distancing guidelines, some courses may include a mix of online and classroom based training delivery, as well as practical and work experience placements.